Azure for secure worldwide public sector cloud adoption

 Data residency and data sovereignty

-- Data location: How does Microsoft keep data within a specific country’s boundaries?
+- Data location: How does Microsoft keep data within a specific country/region’s boundaries?
 In what cases does data leave?
 What data attributes leave?
 Answer: Microsoft provides strong customer commitments regarding cloud services data residency and transfer policies:

 - Data storage for regional services: Most Azure services are deployed regionally and enable you to specify the region into which the service will be deployed, for example, Europe.
 Microsoft won't store your data outside your specified Geography except for a few regional services and Preview services as described on the Azure data location page.
 This commitment helps ensure that your data stored in a given region will remain in the corresponding Geography and won't be moved to another Geography for most regional services, including Storage, SQL Database, Virtual Machines, and many more.